Qazi-Afaq/pandas-api/README.md

-API for serving pandas processed files
+API for serving csv files processed with Pandas Library